DemetriG/landing-page/README.md

 # Landing Page
-The aim is to create a landing page using HTML, CSS and then intriducing PHP and Javascript.
+The aim is to create a landing page using HTML, CSS and then later, introducing PHP and Javascript.
 You can use any colours / theme you like but your layout should follow this conventional layout.
 It can either be about something you love or about a product/item to sell.
 Use this opportunity to get creative! 🤩

 Some common landing pages ideas could be